seoscribe/jsearch/README.md

-# jsearch
+# JSearch

-A drop-in search widget for static sites, esp. those without a sitemap that can be queried.
+### A drop-in search widget for static sites

-jsearch literally scrapes a target URL and matches links (within a specified element in the scraped document) and uses it as a data source to match a keyword/phrase using Levenshtein distance.
+JSearch literally scrapes a target URL, matches internal links in the response's markup and uses it as a data source to match a keyword/phrase.

+Matching is done by using Levenshtein distance.
+At the moment, this is done as a 'best of [x]' rather than mean average.

 ## Usage
-Include jsearch as an external JS library and init with:
+Include JSearch as an external JS library:

+    <script async src="/path/to/jsearch.js"></script>

+and initialise with:

     window.jsearch.init();

-Optionally passing in a config object:
+OR you can pass in a configuration object:

     window.jsearch.init({
       'src': 'http://www.mywebsite.com',